U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 One of the largest Christian colleges in North America, Calvin College is internationally recognized as a center of faith-anchored liberal arts teaching and scholarship.
-Founded by the Christian Reformed Church and named for the sixteenth-century reformer John Calvin, the college strives to prepare students not only for their first job, but also for a lifetime of academic and spiritual excellence.
-Calvin's multifaceted core curriculum built on knowledge, skills and character development provides a solid foundation for students studying a range of majors, minors and academic programs, including Asian Studies, biochemistry, engineering, elementary education, business and speech pathology.
-During 2011-2012, Calvin students from a wide range of disciplines received national awards.
-Two students were awarded prestigious Goldwater scholarships for science research, and another two received NSF Graduate Research fellowships.
-One of these students also received a Fullbright Scholarship.
-Faculty, 82-percent of whom hold the highest degree in their fields, likewise continue to receive national and international recognition for their teaching and scholarship.
-In 2011-2012 four professors were named to Princeton Review's publication The Best 300 Professors.
+The college offers its 4,000 students and nearly 350 professors a campus environment that is just as academically challenging as it is Christian.
+Founded by the Christian Reformed Church and named for the sixteenth-century reformer John Calvin, the college strives to prepare students not only for their first job, but also for a lifetime of success and service.
+Calvin's multifaceted core curriculum built on knowledge, skills and character development provides a solid foundation for students studying a range of majors, minors and academic programs, including Asian Studies, biochemistry, business, engineering, elementary education, public health and speech pathology.
+During 2012-2013, Calvin students from a wide range of disciplines received national awards, including three students who were awarded prestigious Goldwater Scholarships for science research.
+Since 2008, Calvin has had 14 Goldwater Scholars awarded by the Barry Goldwater Scholarship and Excellence Program--a record unmatched by any liberal arts college in the country.
+Faculty, 83-percent of whom hold the highest degree in their fields, likewise continue to receive national and international recognition for their teaching and scholarship.
+In 2012-2013 a computer science professor was one of just six professors in the world to be recognized as a distinguished educator by the Association for Computing Machinery, the world's largest computing society.
+And, a philosophy professor won the prestigious Rescher Prize, which recognizes a lifetime of achievement in systematic philosophy.
 At Calvin, faith shapes all aspects of life.
 In a typical year, students are offered more than 700 opportunities for spiritual formation, including daily chapel services, dorm worship opportunities and campus-wide Bible studies, to name a few.
-And in the last decade, Calvin has expanded its global perspective.
-The Institute of International Education ranks Calvin second among baccalaureate institutions nationwide for the number of students who participate in a short-term study abroad and sixth for the number of international students studying on campus.
-In any given year, students study on six continents in more than 40 locations.
-Calvin emphasizes experiential learning for students in all majors.
-More than 80-percent of graduates reported serving in at least one internship during their time at Calvin.
-Calvin is also nationally recognized as a leader in service-learning.
-Both the Carnegie Foundation for the Advancement of Teaching and the President's Higher Education Community Service Honor Roll honored Calvin for its commitment to volunteering, service-learning and civic engagement.
-Outcomes for Calvin graduates are good.
-Among baccalaureate institutions, the college is one of the top producers in the country of graduates who go on to earn a doctoral degree.
-And in a recent survey of 2010 graduates, nearly 100 percent indicated that they had either secured a job or begun graduate school within six months of graduation.
+And, Calvin is constantly expanding its global perspective.
+In any given year, students study on six continents and in more than 40 locations.
+The Institute of International Education ranks Calvin second among baccalaureate institutions nationwide for the number of students who participate in a short-term study abroad program.
+Calvin is also consistently recognized on a national level for its commitment to serving and learning--a value that encompasses all academic disciplines.
+And, Calvin graduates get jobs.
+In a recent survey, 98-percent of Calvin grads reported that they have either secured a job or begun graduate school within nine months of graduation.

 |School type||private, coed college|